transitland/transitland-processing-animation/README.md

-# Transitland Processing Animation (work in progress)
+# TransitFlow: Visualizing transit networks from the command line...

-Animating scheduled transit trips using the [Transitland API](https://transit.land/) from Mapzen and the [Processing](https://processing.org/) language with the [Unfolding Maps](http://unfoldingmaps.org/) library.
+...using Mapzen's [Transitland API](transit.land) to download transit schedule data and [Processing](processing.org) with [Unfolding Maps](http://unfoldingmaps.org/) to create spatial-temporal visualizations.

-Here is an example animation generated for the Bay Area:
+Here is an example animation generated for the Bay Area with a single command:

 [![IMAGE ALT TEXT](http://i.imgur.com/SSqpoQB.png)](https://vimeo.com/226987064 "Bay Area Transit Flows")